curran/IWSCourseProject/prototypes/ASH/README.md

 In the Model View Controller paradigm, ASH is responsible for managing the Model.
 Applications which use ASH must always go through the ASH API to make any changes to their Model.
 This is how full application model synchronization can occur.

 Concepts:

- - ASH session state - A set of ASH resources.
+ - ASH session state: A set of ASH resources.
 This serves as the full application state model.
- - ASH resource - An instance of an object type provided by an ASH plugin.
+ - ASH resource: An instance of an object type provided by an ASH plugin.
 Each resource has an ID, a type, and can have named properties assigned to it.
  - ASH plugin - An object which is responsible for managing the lifecycle of ASH resources of one particular type.
 ASH plugins must be registered with the ASH runtime.
 After a plugin is registered, it can be accessed through the ASH API within ASH transactions.
  - ASH transaction - An ordered list of ASH actions which are to be executed together atomically.
  - ASH action - A manipulation of the ASH session state.
 ASH actions have the following forms: